 The compound power of super is enhanced by the fact super is treated favourably tax wise.
 Investment earnings - the money your super account balance earns through being invested - is generally taxed at just 15%.
-Voluntary non-concessional contributions – meaning contributions that you make into your super fund from your after-tax pay without claiming a tax deduction - can be made up to a total of $100,000 a year without any additional tax.
+Voluntary non-concessional contributions – meaning contributions that you make into your super fund from your after-tax pay without claiming a tax deduction - can be made up to a total of $110,000 a financial year without any additional tax.
 You can also make voluntary concessional (before tax) contributions to your super account by having a salary-sacrifice agreement with your employer.
 These concessional contributions are taxed at just 15%, so it's another way for you to get more dollars into your super account and potentially pay less in tax.

 The First Home Super Saver Scheme

 Starting early with building super could allow you to save a deposit to buy a house earlier, thanks to the First Home Super Saver Scheme (FHSSS).
 The FHSSS lets you save money for your first home through your super account.
 Because super is taxed at the concessional rate of 15% (compared to higher rates of personal income tax), there is the potential to save a house deposit quickly within super.
 When you’re ready to buy a house, you can apply to release your voluntary contributions and related earnings (up to $30,000 in contributions plus the investment returns).
 You need to be at least 18 years of age and fulfil other eligibility requirements for the money to be released.

 Other ways to make the most of superannuation

 In addition to concessional and non-concessional contributions, young and old people alike can take advantage of government co-contributions to maximise their money in super.
 For example, if your total income for the financial year is less than the high income threshold (before tax) and you make non-concessional (after-tax) contributions to your super account, the government could make as much as $500 in co-contributions into your super.
 How much the government contributes will depend on how much you contribute in after-tax contributions and your income level.
 Additional eligibility requirements apply.